ecmwf/metview-python/docs/api/icon/geo_to_kml.rst

     .. container:: rightside

-        This function represents the `Geopoints To KML <https://confluence.ecmwf.int/display/METV/Geopoints+To+KML>`_ icon in Metview's user interface.
+        This function performs the same task as the `Geopoints To KML <https://confluence.ecmwf.int/display/METV/Geopoints+To+KML>`_ icon in Metview’s user interface.
+It accepts its parameters as keyword arguments, described below.

 .. py:function:: geo_to_kml(**kwargs)